christopherbwabwa/tweety/README.md

 # Tweety (Based on the tweety app from Laracast by Jeffrey Way)

+# Usage

 - A simple minimal application based on twitter with ability to :
 - Register & Login
 - Post some tweets
 - Like tweets
 - Follow & unfollow others users and so on...

-#Usage
+## How to install ?

 To get started you need to clone to repo on your local machine.